top of page

 Chief Commercial Officer at Sensoterra

 Bio: René studied geo-informatics and has held senior commercial roles within GIS companies (i.a.
 ESRI) before.
-He has more than 5 years experience in the global IoT sector and previously, René has founded ConnectedGreen, a platform for sensor-based workflow management for landscapers and Smart City.
+He has more than 5 years of experience in the global IoT sector and previously, René has founded ConnectedGreen, a platform for sensor-based workflow management for landscapers and Smart City.